dragoshh1984/dicom_image_segmentation/README.md

 Random Walker, Graph Cuts.

-# Bonus task
+# Multiple organ selections

-For the bonus task I've used the marching squares method on the doctor's image in order to determine how many contours are found.
+I've used the marching squares method on the doctor's image in order to determine how many contours are found.
 Given that the image is binary, the contours are very easily found.
 If there is more than one organ then more contours would be found.